-\ In this context, "fixed" refers to a repetition period which may vary within the tolerances allocated, and that no deliberate randomization within this range is required.
+In this context, "fixed" refers to a repetition period which may vary within the tolerances allocated, and that no deliberate randomization within this range is required.

-For EPIRBs this value is 33 seconds.
+[†] For EPIRBs this value is 33 seconds.

-- b) be transmitted as separate odd and even bits, starting with 1 as the first bit.
+- a) be applied separately to the full duration of each beacon burst transmission with one segment applied to the in-phase (I) component and the other applied to the quadrature (Q) component of the signal; - b) be transmitted as separate odd and even bits, starting with 1 as the first bit.
 Odd bits are transmitted through the I channel and even bits the Q channel.
 For each bit, 256 chips are taken from the PRN sequence such that a 0 bit is represented by the non-inverted sequence and a 1 by the inverted sequence, equivalent to an exclusive-OR operation (XOR).
 The I and Q signal components are spread separately, each by a factor of 256 (with half-chip offset as shown in section 2.3.3).
 Then when the I and Q channels are combined the overall spreading factor is 128 chips/bit. - c) be generated by a method equivalent to a Linear Feedback Shift Register (LFSR) using the same generator polynomial $G(x) = X^{23} + X^{18} + 1$ (see Figure 2-2); - d) be generated in matched pairs for the I and Q components defined in Table 2.2 for each beacon mode; - e) be truncated to the first 38,400 chips of the m-sequence generated using the prescribed initialization values for each of the I and Q components with a 1/2 chip period delay imposed on the Q component relative to the I component (refer to section 2.3.3); - f) be applied to both I and Q components for the full one second duration of each beacon burst transmission including preamble, information bits, and error correction bits, to give a chipping rate of 38,400 chips/second for each component (see 2.3.1.2 for further details); and - g) be identical for each beacon burst transmission for any given burst mode.